Teerapat6509650468/CS360_Project_Fork/README.md

           - Lists all files in the repository with `ls`, helping confirm that the code is available and accessible for subsequent steps.

         - **Install Dependencies**:
-          - Runs `npm ci` to install all project dependencies as specified in `package-lock.json`, ensuring consistent dependency versions.
+          - Runs `npm install` to install all project dependencies as specified in `package-lock.json`, ensuring consistent dependency versions.
+          - Installs project dependencies in the root for frontend and then specifically in the ./backend folder for backend.
+          -
+        - **Environment Setup for Backend**:
+          - Creating a .env file within the ./backend folder and securely injecting secret environment variables from GitHub secret for Strapi API authentication, tokens, and other sensitive keys is essential for maintaining security and functionality.

         - **Run Test Suite**:
           - Runs `npm test` to execute the automated tests.
           - The environment variables (`APP_KEYS`, `API_TOKEN_SALT`, `ADMIN_JWT_SECRET`, `TRANSFER_TOKEN_SALT`, `JWT_SECRET`) are set using GitHub secrets, securely providing necessary values for tests.